-Side effects What to do

-Administration site disorders: Speak to your

-a reaction at or around the injection site such as bruising, itching, redness or swelling pain or hardness around the injection site doctor if you have any of these side effects and they worry you.
+Side effects What to do Administration site disorders: • a reaction at or around Speak to your doctor if you have any of these side effects and they worry you. the injection site such as bruising, itching, redness or swelling pain or hardness around the injection site You must tell your doctor immediately if any of these side effects become serious as you General disorders: may require medical attention. swelling of the arms or legs swelling of the face Metabolism and nutrition disorders: extreme tiredness or change to thirst or appetite increased thirst and need to pass urine, particularly if overweight or if anyone in your family has diabetes Musculoskeletal disorders:

-General disorders: You must tell

-swelling of the arms or legsswelling of the face your doctor immediately if any of these

-Metabolism and nutrition disorde -

-extreme tiredness or change to thirst or appetite increased thirst and need to pa urine, particularly if overweight or if anyone in your family has diabetes serious as

-Musculoskeletal disorders:

-discomfort or pain in the hip or knee limping curvature of the spine painful joints or muscle aches a pains unusual muscle stiffness and

-Nervous system disorders:

-nausea, vomiting, severe or recurring headaches or problem with your vision tingling or numbness in your fingers, hands or feet in adults, pain or burning sensation in the hands or underarms (known as Carpal Tunnel Syndrome) ns
+Side effects What to do discomfort or pain in the hip or knee limping curvature of the spine painful joints or muscle aches and pains unusual muscle stiffness Nervous system disorders: nausea, vomiting, severe or recurring headaches or problems with your vision tingling or numbness in your fingers, hands or feet in adults, pain or burning sensation in the hands or underarms (known as Carpal Tunnel Syndrome) Skin disorders: rash itching (pruritis) alone or with a rash (urticaria)

-Skin disorders:

-rash itching (pruritis) alone or with a rash (urticaria)